 Diagnosis: Shell colorless, transparent, elongate ovoid or retort shaped, laterally compressed, in cross-section oval; test with flat sole, slightly curved dorsal part and a rounded aboral region.
 Test composed of large, circular, incompletely overlapping plates and small oval plates between the large plates.
 Apertural region with brief evaginated collar, composed of one or two rows small elliptic or prolonged plates.
 Aperture oval, bordered by 12-18 denticulate apertural-plates, each of them with a sharp median tooth.
 Pseudopodia thin, long, straight, usually numerous, slow moving (after Todorov, 2019).

 Ecology: Widely spread moss- and humus-dwelling, with preferences to high-mountain Sphagnum-habitats.
 Cosmopolitan.

-Remarks: Due to its small size Playfairina valkanovi can often be overlooked or be confused with P. valkanovi, but when it is looked carefully is clearly distinguishable from the last by its compressed shell, oval transversal section, evaginated collar and oval aperture, smaller number of denticulate apertural plates (12-18) compared to T. lineare (18-28) (Todorov and Bankov, 2019).
+Remarks: Because of its small size, Playfairina valkanovi can often be overlooked or confused with T. lineare, but it is clearly distinguishable from the latter by its compressed shell, oval cross-section, evaginated collar and oval aperture, smaller number of denticulate apertural plates (12-18) compared to T. lineare (18-28) (Todorov and Bankov, 2019).